Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ### AdventureManual

 Contains the [getting started]({% link _pages/manual/howto/gettingStarted.md %}) project.
 Recommended to learn about the various systems of AAK in a minimal environment before jumping into the more complex souls demo.

+Also contains some Visual Scripting examples.
+Be sure to read the [visual scripting]({% link _pages/manual/howto/visualScripting.md %}) manual page before jumping into any scenes using Visual Scripting as there is some additional setup required!

 ### AdventureSouls